spxctreofficial/enhancedcraft/README.md

 - Canvas Renderer support!
 (IN DEVELOPMENT)
 - etc.

 #### DISCLAIMER
 This mod is officially in Open Beta!
 You can download this mod at https://www.curseforge.com/minecraft/mc-mods/enhancedcraft/, from our GitHub Releases, or clone the project and build it yourself!

+Also, I'm going to be making videos on the mod on my YouTube Channel soon, so stay tuned there! https://www.youtube.com/c/Spectr3x

 If you would like to help contribute to the project, please email me at (realspectr3x@vort3xmedia.cf) to be invited to the development of the project.
 You are free to contribute to the project, but please do not re-distribute this mod or do any other form of piracy, as this mod is free anyways and I am a young programmer who is working hard to make these mods.